Elon Musk complains about David Duke comparison during DeSantis 2024 launch event

 Mr Musk was mistaken about the publication that seemingly compared him to a former Grand Wizard of the Ku Klux Klan.
 The outlet that made the comparison was Vanity Fair, not The Atlantic, and its headline read “Report: Ron DeSantis Will Formally Announce His 2024 Bid With Elon Musk, Because Apparently David Duke Wasn’t Available.”

-The headline was widely criticised in conservative media as over-the-top, though shortly after Mr Musk made multiple antisemetic remarks and after the NAACP issued a travel advisory warning that Florida under Mr DeSantis’ leadership is no longer safe for Black people.

-Mr DeSantis’ gamble in launching his campaign on Twitter was widely panned as a failure after technical difficulties derailed the beginning of the Spaces conversation between the candidate and Mr Musk.
+Mr DeSantis’s gamble in launching his campaign on Twitter was widely panned as a failure after technical difficulties derailed the beginning of the Spaces conversation between the candidate and Mr Musk.

 Meanwhile, some people were caught off guard by the discussion of Mr Duke.
 After Mr Musk’s comments about the Vanity Fair headline, Mr DeSantis mused that the headline was the result of the failings of “legacy media” and “corporate journalists.”